CU-DBMI/set-website/_posts/2025-05-22-introducing-uv.md

 {% include figure.html image="images/python_environment_managers.png" width="70%"%}

 Python packages are the primary way you can install and import pre-existing code into your projects (without needing to copy the code into your own project directly).
-Python environments include all the necessary details (including external package dependencies) to help ensure your projects works through reproducible execution.
+Python environments include all the necessary details (including external package dependencies) to help ensure your projects work through reproducible execution.
 Python environment management tools are used to help add, remove, or update external package dependencies.
 They also help you build packages of your own for deployment to others.